NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

     ![Download statistics on a package's listing page](media/Finding-03-Downloads.png)

-- *GitHub Usage*: on the package page, the **GitHub Usage** sections lists the top GitHub repositories that depend on this package.
-A package that is depended on by many popular GitHub repositories is typically a better choice.
+- *GitHub Usage*: on the package page, the **GitHub Usage** section lists the top GitHub repositories that depend on this package.
+A package that many popular GitHub repositories depend on is typically a better choice.

     ![GitHub Usage](media/GitHub-Usage.png)